wishiwashere/TP-Prototype-01/README.md

 		* Using the accelerometer to detect if the device is being moved up or down which moves the google Street View images depending on the movement
 	* Swipes dictact the left to right movement of the Google Street View Images
 	* Depending on orientation, the icons on the camera live view screen rotate based on the way the device is being held

+* Share locally saved images with other devices applications

+* Dynamic pages

 * Giving the application an icon

 * Ability to scroll within the application

+* A navigational system and application layout

+* Graphics designed for the application

+* Toggling buttons

 _We have learned how to:_